February 26, 2019

 Now, what is contextual Search?
-Contextual search means serving users with information which is less generic and is more customized and useful from the point-of-view of a particular user.
+Contextual search means serving users with information which is less generic and is more customized and useful from the point-of-view of a particular user when they use Google voice assistant.
 Let’s understand this with an example.
 Let us say that you searched for “Who is Barack Obama?”.
-Then GVS will provide you, probably, with a Wikipedia page of Barak Obama, reciting back the top lines that would read “Barack Hussein Obama II is an American attorney and politician who served as the 44th President……”.
+Then Google speech search will provide you, probably, with a Wikipedia page of Barak Obama, reciting back the top lines that would read “Barack Hussein Obama II is an American attorney and politician who served as the 44th President……”.
 Now, just after getting the search result, if you simply ask “Tell me his age”, then it would provide you with the age of Obama.
 Notice that for the second time you didn’t mention the name of any person, but Google still gave back the age of Obama, taking your last query in the context of your previous one.
 This is known as contextual searching.
 Contextual search becomes even more fun in cases when you are visiting cities.
-So, say, if you are in New York on a sunny Sunday, and ask google for “Things to do in New York”, then it will give back names of events that are going to be held on that particular Sunday.
-That’s the thing about contextual search which people love, as it saves them from the hassle of repeating back their previous search queries.
+So, say, if you are in New York on a sunny Sunday, and Google voice search online for “Things to do in New York”, then it will give back names of events that are going to be held on that particular Sunday.
+That’s the thing about the contextual search which people love, as it saves them from the hassle of repeating back their previous search queries.

 3. Multi-lingual Support

 Google was already famous across the globe.
 And when it started to roll out Google voice recognition, the company knew that limiting such an amazing feature only to its English masses would be a cardinal sin.
 So Team Google kept on developing until they were able to give the same support in 30 different languages.
 The Wikipedia page of Google Voice Search also claims that the technology supports a total of 61 languages and their variants.